Open Door Ministries Policy Statements

 Second, no funding given to ODM would ever be used to support a political candidate or party.
 If a staff member were ever to run for office, their salary would not cover any portion of their campaign work.

 Third, we believe that God is advancing his own Kingdom rule in the world and in the hearts of people through the proclamation of the message of Jesus Christ.
 As God’s chosen King, Jesus made it clear that His kingdom “is not of this world” (John 18:36).
 So, we believe His kingdom is a spiritual kingdom and not an earthly or political kingdom.
-ODM’s mission to Show Mercy, Build Community, and Make Disciples for Christ sums up our commitment to seek and proclaim the kingdom of Jesus and not the kingdom of any human being or human entity.
+ODM’s mission to Address Poverty, Build Communities, and Cultivate Followers of Christ in Denver sums up our commitment to seek and proclaim the kingdom of Jesus and not the kingdom of any human being or human entity.
 As we strive to bring his kingdom and will to earth, there have been times that we have felt called to speak out to our government leaders about a pressing societal issue that God speaks about clearly in his Word.
 This has not been a frequent practice for ODM, but based on passages like Prov.
 31:8-9, we understand that it is a legitimate role for the people of God in our society.

 Finally, ODM has a statement of faith and core values which can be found at www.odmdenver.org/our-mission.
 All staff are required to sign the statement of faith and code of ethical conduct (available upon request).